bloom-lang/bud/doc/getstarted.md

 Let's take this apart:

 1. The first line you pasted is a Bloom statement.
 It says (roughly) "merge the two strings 'Hello,' and 'Clouds' into the standard I/O (terminal) output stream."
 Note that rebl doesn't execute that statement immediately!
-It just remembers it as part of a block of statements.
+It just remembers it as part of a set of statements.
 2. The second line starts with a slash, meaning it's a command to rebl.
-It tells rebl to "tick" the Bloom runtime--that is, to evaluate the block of statements we've typed as a single atomic "timestep".
-Our one-statement program is evaluated by the Bloom runtime by collecting up all the items to merge into stdio, and printing them to the terminal.
+It tells rebl to "tick" the Bloom runtime--that is, to evaluate the set of statements we've typed so far in a single atomic "timestep".
-3. The third line is short for `/quit`.  (rebl auto-completes its commands with the tab key if you like.)
+3. The third line is short for `/quit`.
+(By the way, rebl auto-completes its commands with the tab key if you like.)

-Just for fun, start up rebl again and paste in this minor variation:
+For fun and illustration, start up rebl again and paste in this minor variation:

     stdio <~ [['Hello,'], ['Clouds'], ['Clouds']]
     /tick
     /tick
     /q

 What happened?

-First, note that Bloom's merge operation suppresses duplicate values.
-The basic data structures in Bloom are *sets* of objects, which means they have no duplicates, and they have no defined order for their elements.
-(In fact you could have seen `Clouds\nHello,` in one of the examples above ... which is also correct!)
-If you're a fan of duplicates and/or ordering, don't sweat it.
-We'll show you how to achieve those.
+First, note that the basic data structures in Bloom are *sets* of objects, which means they have no duplicates, and they have no defined order for their elements.
+So you should only see 'Clouds' once on the terminal.
+And in fact you may see 'Clouds' and 'Hello,' in either order.
+That is not a bug, that is a reflection of the disorderly set of values being placed into stdio during a given timestep!
+(If you're a fan of duplicates and/or ordering, don't sweat it.
+We'll show you how to achieve them.
 But remember: Bloom is *disorderly* for a good reason--to reflect the reality of distributed systems execution.
-So we're going to make you use a bit more syntax to impose order on in the disorderly context of a distributed system.
+So we're going to try and get you comfortable with being disorderly by default, to protect your ability to write simpler distributed code.
+You'll need to use some additional syntax to impose order on in the disorderly context of a distributed system, but it's worth it!)

 Second, note that our Bud program's one statement merges the values on its right-hand-side (rhs) into the left-hand-side (lhs) at *every* timestep--every time you say `/tick`.
 If you ran this program as a server, it would generate an infinite stream of chatter!
 Generally it doesn't make sense to write server code with constants on the rhs of statements.
 We'll see more sensible examples soon.